Katelyn Skye Bennett

 Editor-in-chief and Co-founder

-Skye works full time in workforce development at a nonprofit, manages Intersected Project with her best friend Layla, and serves as Marketing Co-chair for the World Refugee Day Chicago Committee.
-Passionate about working with refugees, she is pursuing a Master’s in Refugee and Forced Migration Studies at DePaul University.
+Skye (she/they) works full time as an employment counselor with refugees and asylees and manages Intersected Project with her best friend Layla.
+She is pursuing a Master’s in Refugee and Forced Migration Studies at DePaul University.
 In all her work, she hopes to further space for belonging.

 Publisher and Co-Founder

-Layla graduated from Wheaton College, IL, with a B.A. in Anthropology, concentrating in science, Latin American studies, African studies and Theology.
+MaLaysia has her Master’s in Public Health from Johns Hopkins University and graduated from Wheaton College, IL, with a B.A. in Anthropology, concentrating in science, Latin American studies, African studies and theology.